jtoll/cs/docs/tex.md

 # Install TeX on Mac

-Notes for a minimum installation of TeX on Mac OS for [R](https://www.r-project.org) package development.
+Notes for a minimum installation of TeX on Mac OS.
+Used in [R](https://www.r-project.org) package development and elsewhere.

-### 1) Download [BasicTeX](http://www.tug.org/mactex/morepackages.html), a smaller version of the full [MacTex](http://www.tug.org/mactex/).
+### 1) Download and install BasicTeX
-While the usage of the basic version will require the installation of additional fonts, the benefit is a greater than 90% decrease in size.
+[BasicTeX](http://www.tug.org/mactex/morepackages.html) is a minimal version of [MacTex](http://www.tug.org/mactex/).
+While the usage of this version will require the installation of additional fonts, the benefit is a greater than 90% decrease in size.
 The installation package for the full version of MacTeX is approximately 2GB, while the basic installation package is only 112MB.

 ### 2) Update TeX packages
 After BasicTeX installation, update to the latest version of each package.
-<small>*Note: The use of `sudo` for updating and package installation may be required.*</small>
+*Note: The use of `sudo` for updating and package installation may be required.*

 ```
 sudo tlmgr update --self